North Sea Link: Route

-The cable runs from Kvilldal, Suldal, in Norway, to Cambois near Blyth in England.
+The cable runs from Kvilldal in Suldal Municipality, Norway, to Cambois near Blyth in England.

 The converter station is located near to the cable landfall in East Sleekburn and is connected to the National Grid at the Blyth substation.

 Technical description

 The cable is 730 km long, and has a capacity of 1,400 MW.

 The estimated cost of the project was €2 billion, and it became operational in 2021, as planned.

 Project participants

 It is a joint project of the transmission system operators Statnett and National Grid.

 The offshore cable was supplied by Prysmian and manufactured at the Arco Felice factory in Naples, Italy.
 It was installed by the cable-laying vessel Giulio Verne.
 Cable for the fjord, tunnel and lake sections, and the onshore connection in Norway, was supplied by Nexans and manufactured at Nexans' plant in Halden, Norway.
 It was laid by using the Capjet trenching system and the cable-laying vessel Skagerrak.
 The HVDC converter stations were built and installed by the ABB Group.